 What do the CAT4 tests look like

 The CAT4 does not assess knowledge previously learnt in school.
-Instead, it rather assesses the reasoning ability of a child in the areas of:
+Instead, the CAT4 assesses the reasoning ability of a child in four areas.

-GL Assessments present a very informative video on the CAT4 tests
+GL Assessment presents a very informative video CAT4 tests video.